Don't take a summer vacation from your job search. Learn how to capitalize on the season to land your dream job.

 Quench their thirst.

 A lot of people take time off during the summer.
 But, for those who are in the office, their workloads tend to be lighter.
-If you know someone who works at a company or in an industry that’s of interest to you, this is the perfect time to treat them for a cup of iced coffee and pick their brain.
+If you know someone who works at a company or in an industry that's of interest to you, this is the perfect time to have an informational interview to pick their brain.
 For a couple of bucks, you can gain invaluable information for your job search.
-Just don’t forget to send a thank-you afterwards!
+Just don't forget to send a thank-you afterwards!

 Use these five tips now so you can truly enjoy the lazy days of summer next year.